thegworld/gtx-browser/docs/fuchsia/platform_versioning.md

 2. The binaries are intended to ship on an older release of Fuchsia.

-For instance, if M97 is shipped on a Fuchsia release that only supports API level up to 5, the target API level cannot be updated in Chromium until M97 branch is cut.
+For instance, if M97 is shipped on a Fuchsia release that only supports API level up to 5, the target API level cannot be updated in GTx Browser until M97 branch is cut.